adamConnerSax/knit-haskell/Readme.md

 There are a few examples in the "examples" directory.
 * [SimpleExample](https://github.com/adamConnerSax/knit-haskell/blob/master/examples/SimpleExample.hs)
 demonstrates the bare bones features of the library.
 Creating a document from a few fragments and then "knitting" it into HTML text and writing that to a file.
+This includes hvega, diagrams and plots examples.
 * [MultiDocExample](https://github.com/adamConnerSax/knit-haskell/blob/master/examples/MultiDocExample.hs)
 demonstrates how to build multiple documents.
 * [MtlExample](https://github.com/adamConnerSax/knit-haskell/blob/master/examples/MtlExample.hs)